Give Now »

 Aurora Borealis?
 At this time of year, at this time of day, in this part of the country, localized entirely within your kitchen!?

 Our sun is currently approaching its solar maximum, a period where electro-magnetic activity is at its peak.
-This is expected to happen within the next year, during our current solar cycle 25.
-Solar cycles are determined by the amplitude, or maximum number, of sunspots over time.
-As we approach solar maximum, the number of sunspots will continue to increase, creating more chances for Coronal Mass Ejections, or CMEs.
-And solar flares have a higher chance to be ejected from the sun - potentially towards our planet.
+This is expected to happen within the next year, during the current solar cycle 25.
+Solar cycles are determined by the amount of sunspots on the surface of the sun over time.
+As we approach solar maximum, the number of sunspots will continue to increase, creating more chances for solar flares and Coronal Mass Ejections, or CMEs, to be launched from the sun - and potentially towards our planet.

-These solar events pose risks for satellite communications, radio, and our power infrastructure, but they can also make some stunning visuals in the night-time sky, depending on the severity of the storm.
+These electromagnetic storms pose risks for satellite communications, radio, and our power infrastructure, but they also make some stunning visuals in the night-time sky, depending on the severity of the storm.

 How do scientists study solar activity?

-One way scientists study solar activity is by observing the number of sunspots.
-Sunspots are concentrations on the sun that pop up where the magnetic field is stronger than other areas of the sun - and about 2,500 times stronger than Earth’s magnetic field
+One way scientists study solar activity is by observing sunspots.
+Sunspots are concentrations on the sun that pop up where the magnetic field is stronger than other areas of the sun (and about 2,500 times stronger than Earth’s magnetic field).
+Sunspots are formed where opposing magnetic fields become entangled.
+The battle between magnetic forces can cause solar flares and CMEs to get launched into space.

 Space Weather Forecasts

-This past May, a G5 storm composed of several M-class solar flares and multiple CMEs hit Earth, causing auroras to be visible at lower latitudes, including right here in AMOS' backyard, Bloomington!
+This past May, a G5 storm composed of several M-class solar flares and multiple CMEs hit Earth, causing auroras to be visible at lower latitudes, including right here in WFIU's backyard of Bloomington, Indiana!

 Space weather can be beautiful, but next week on the blog, we’ll take a look at when it gets dangerous.